 Most classes combine students in two grades.
 Our free placement test helps us find the circle that will best fit your child.

 Computer ScienceComputing has deep links with mathematics and science.
 In fact, very similar mindset and a set of skills are needed for a mathematician, a scientist, and a programmer.
 In the core of this mindset is computational thinking, which is an ability to tackle problems, to break them down into solvable chunks and to devise algorithms to solve them.
 At Prime Factor, computational thinking comes first: at all our classes, we emphasize algorithmic approach and techniques and methods for solving problems.
-The first coding class that we offer to our students is “Games and Algorithms with Scratch” for grades 5-6.”
-The year-long class teaches children how to code and how to create their own programs.
+The first coding class that we offer to our students is “Algorithmic Programming with Scratch Levels 1,2, 3” for grades 4-6, designed for high-performing students.
+These three 10-week courses teach children how to code and how to create their own programs.
 We teach through fun and educational projects that use graphics, audio, and game design.

 Our Math and Coding classes for Elementary students use hands-on and interactive learning approach